1 dead, 2 injured in Bronx triple shooting

-MORRISANIA, Bronx (WABC) --One person is dead and two more injured after a triple shooting in the Bronx.
+MORRISANIA, Bronx (WABC) --One person is dead and two others wounded after a triple shooting in the Bronx.

 Gunfire erupted late Tuesday night near a pizza shop on Prospect Avenue near 163rd and 164th streets in the Morrisania section.